ER-75

 Fast and efficient

-Instrument validation can be completed in under 5 minutes, allowing users to identify if the audiometric facility (audiometer, booth, headset and all associated cables) are performing in an accurate manner.
-Any changes to the measurements can then be identified by comparing with previous results and remedial actions can be taken to ensure test accuracy.
+Instrument validation can be completed in under 5 minutes.
+This allows users to check if the audiometer, booth, headset, and all related cables are working accurately.
+Changes in measurements can be found by comparing them with earlier results.
+Users can then take the appropriate steps to ensure test accuracy.

 Testing